Japans Prime Minister Shinzo Abe On Tehran Mission To Ease Iran-US Tensions - UrduPoint

 "We believe it is extremely important that, at the leadership level, we call on Iran as a major regional power to ease tension, to adhere to the nuclear agreement and to play a constructive role for the region's stability," Chief Cabinet Secretary Yoshihide Suga said.

-- Substantial obstacles - Iranian newspapers were divided along conservative-reformist lines in their assessment of Abe's visit.
+- Substantial obstacles - Iran newspapers divided along conservative-reformist lines in their assessments of Abe's visit.

 The reformist Sazandegi daily ran a front-page cartoon of Abe in full samurai armour, a rolled piece of paper in one hand and a shield on the other.